nilesr/formgen/README.md

 which can display lines like "Didn't see anything", "Saw a robin", or "Saw an egret" on each row

-I'm pretty sure the callback functions can return html but I'd have to check.
-(TODO that)
+The callback functions can return html too.

 When you enter something into the search box, first it tries to find results `WHERE :display_col LIKE %:search%`